EmilyGarredQCA/1701QCA-Assessment2/index.md

 https://youtu.be/3tmFgTovflc

+This video shows the initial ripiling effect I achieved and also how it looks being half covered by a tissue to get a more despersed glowing effect.

 ![Image](BasicLEDCode.jpg)

-This video shows the initial ripiling effect I achieved and also how it looks being half covered by a tissue to get a more despersed glowing effect.
+This is the code used to get this effect by changing the colour of every second LED gave the moving effect.
+I found it was possible to change the number of LEDs that moved or to even put a gap in between them to produce various outcomes.

 The next step I took was to connect the motion sensor to the lights and adjust the coding to get the fluctuating light effect for the fireflies.